agh-glk/fcs/docs/source/manager/management/commands/autoscaling.rst

    .. py:method:: check_tasks_state()

-      Checks if new task server should not be run for any of the tasks (e.g. because some task is new or a previous task server did not start).
+      Checks if new Task Server should not be run for any of the tasks (e.g. because some task is new or a previous Task Server did not start).

    .. py:method:: check_server_assignment(task)

-      Checks if new task server should not be run for the given task and runs task server if needed (e.g. because this task is new or a previous task server did not start).
+      Checks if new Task Server should not be run for the given task and runs Task Server if needed (e.g. because this task is new or a previous Task Server did not start).

-      :param Task task: task which could need to have new task server assigned
+      :param Task task: task which could need to have new Task Server assigned

    .. py:method:: handle_priority_changes()